hirokoymj/gcp-study-note/gcp-exam-questions/README.md

 **Created two custom FWs**
 ![](images/41-2.png)

+**Attached FW to VM using Tag**

 - Target tags - webserver
-  we are going to allow traffice based on a paticular tag so we are only going to allow http traffic to mathines that have a tag which we will called "webserver".
+  we are going to allow traffice based on a paticular tag so we are only going to allow http traffic to machines that have a tag which we will called "webserver".

-**Attached FW to VM using Tag**
+- VM doesn't have that network tag required for the firewall rule to apply yet so We are going to add FW rule to this.

 ![](images/41-1.png)

-1. VM doesn't have that network tag required for the firewall rule to apply.
-2. We are going to add FW rule to this
+**Add network tags**

+- Tags enable you to make firewall rules and routes applicable to specific VM instances.[4]

 <hr />